Table of Content

 - The doctor may insert a breathing tube in your mouth or nose which is then also connected to a ventilator which helps in better breathing.

 - Tracheostomy: an operation in which artificial airway is created in the windpipe.

 Respiratory paralysis, if not treated, can cause the death of the patient due to lack of oxygen in the body.
 Patients suffering from respiratory paralysis mostly need constant professional help.
-Acute respiratory failure is also the major cause of death in acute poliomyelitis.
+Acute respiratory failure is also a major cause of death in acute poliomyelitis.

 Other than external or internal environmental causes, genetics also play an important role in the acquisition of this disease.
-Vigilance and immediate care can prevent most of such life-and-death conditions.
+Vigilance and immediate care can prevent most such life-and-death conditions.